MicrosoftDocs/visualstudio-docs/docs/extensibility/internals/new-project-generation-under-the-hood-part-two.md

 ---
-title: 'New Project Generation: Under the Hood, Part Two | Microsoft Docs'
+title: 'New Project Generation: Under the Hood, Part Two'
 description: Take a detailed look at what happens in the Visual Studio integrated development environment (IDE) as you create your own project type (Part 2 of 2). ms.date: 11/04/2016 ms.topic: conceptual
 helpviewer_keywords:
 - projects [Visual Studio], new project dialog
-- projects [Visual Studio], new project generation ms.assetid: 73ce91d8-0ab1-4a1f-bf12-4d3c49c01e13
+- projects [Visual Studio], new project generation
 author: maiak
 ms.author: maiak
 manager: jmartens
 ms.technology: vs-ide-sdk
-ms.workload:
-- vssdk
 ---
 # New Project Generation: Under the Hood, Part Two